rehanvdm/cdk-express-pipeline-github-diff/README.md

 # CDK Express Pipeline GitHub Diff

-A GitHub Action that generates and displays AWS CDK Express Pipeline diffs directly in your pull request description, providing clear visibility into infrastructure changes grouped by waves, stages and stacks
+A GitHub Action that generates and displays [CDK Express Pipeline](https://github.com/rehanvdm/cdk-express-pipeline) diffs directly in your pull request description, providing clear visibility into infrastructure changes grouped by waves, stages and stacks.

 ## Features